denoland/manual/node.md

-While Deno is pretty powerful itself, many people will want to leverage code and libraries that are built for [Node](https://nodejs.org/), in particular the large set of package available on the [NPM](https://npmjs.com/) registry.
-This chapter we will explore how.
+While Deno is pretty powerful itself, many people will want to leverage code and libraries that are built for [Node](https://nodejs.org/), in particular the large set of packages available on the [NPM](https://npmjs.com/) registry.
+In this chapter, we will explore how.

 > ⚠️ Starting with v1.15 Deno provides a compatibility mode, that allows to
 > emulate Node environment and consume code authored for Node directly.
 See
 > [Node compatibility mode](./npm_nodejs/compatibility_mode.md) chapter for
 > details.

-The good news, is that in many cases, it _just works_.
+The good news is that in many cases, it _just works_.

 There are some foundational things to understand about differences between Node and Deno that can help in understanding what challenges might be faced: